 - 4. RS grabs the trail line. - 5.
 The rig captain gives the order to deploy rescue/MEDEVAC litter by lowering it into the water inverted. - 6.
 As the rescue/MEDEVAC litter enters the water the RS will use the trail line to pull the rescue/MEDEVAC litter 20-25 feet from the ship, at the same time the davit crew will provide slack on the in-haul line. - 7.
-The RS shall place the survivor in the rescue/MEDEVAC litter IAW Chapter 3, Paragraph 3.9.3. - 8.
-RS signals "raise cable" signal (Figure 2-18). - 9.
+The RS shall place the survivor in the rescue/MEDEVAC litter IAW Chapter 3, Paragraph 3.9.3.

+- 8. RS signals "raise cable" signal (Figure 2-18). - 9.
 The rig captain gives the order "heave around" on the in-haul line as the RS guides the rescue/MEDEVAC litter under the J-bar davit. - 10.
-Once all the excess hoist cable is reeled in, and the rescue/MEDEVAC litter is completely horizontal, on top of the surface of the water, the RS signals "hold" (Chapter 6), and conducts a final check of all fittings and straps. - 11.
-The RS signals "raise cable" (Chapter 6). - 12.
+Once all the excess in-haul line is reeled in, and the rescue/MEDEVAC litter is completely horizontal, on top of the surface of the water, the RS signals "hold" (Chapter 6), and conducts a final check of all fittings and straps. - 11.
+The RS signals "raise in-haul line" (Chapter 6). - 12.
 The rig captain gives "heave around" command on the in-haul line as the RS moves back approximately 20 to 25 feet away from the ship using the trail line to ensure the rescue/MEDEVAC litter remains parallel to, but does not strike the side of, the ship. - 13.
-As the rescue/MEDEVAC litter reaches the deck's edge, the rig captain gives orders to lower the temporary lifelines and swing in the J-bar davit using fore/aft vang lines. - 14.
-The rigger shall ensure that the rescue/MEDEVAC litter is brought onboard headfirst. - 15.
-The rig captain commands: "slack off" on the in-haul line, and lowers rescue/MEDEVAC litter to the deck. - 16.
-The rigger shall replace the temporary lifeline and disconnect the rescue/MEDEVAC litter from the large rescue hook and trail line assembly. - 17.
-The rigger shall then reattach the rescue strop into the large rescue hook for RS recovery. - 18.
-The rig captain orders for J-bar davit to be swung out, to retrieve the RS.
+As the rescue/MEDEVAC litter reaches the deck's edge, the rig captain gives orders to lower the temporary lifelines and swing in the J-bar davit using fore/aft vang lines.